Jamshedpur engineer dies while trying to chase phone snatcher in running train

 Reportedly, Ghosh, was on his way home in Jamshedpur on Saturday night and sitting by a window seat and was talking over the phone inside the train compartment.
 Around 11 pm, when the train stopped at Uluberia station, he was talking over his newly bought iPhone.

 Just the train started leaving the station, a thief snatched Ghosh's phone and jumped off the compartment.
-Ghosh, remained shocked for a while and then he decided to chase the snatcher.
+Ghosh remained shocked for a while and then he decided to chase the snatcher.

-As he jumped off the train, his feet touched the platform and he fell on ground.
+As he jumped off the train, his feet touched the platform and he fell on the ground.
 His head banged against stones and Ghosh became unconscious.

-Soon with the help of the Locals and GRP he was taken to the Uluberia Hospital, but he died on the way.
+Soon with the help of the Locals and GRP, he was taken to the Uluberia Hospital, but he died on the way.

 Ghosh was an engineer from Jamshedpur and he was working in a factory at Bauria in Howrah, West Bengal.